rancher/k3os/package/packer/openstack/README.md

-# k3os packer openstack image
+# k3OS Packer OpenStack image

-This is an Example for building a K3OS OpenStack Image using packer.
+This is a template for building a K3OS OpenStack Image using packer.

 ## Quick start